C++ Math floor

 Example 2

-Let's see a simple example by considering a negative value.
+Let's explore a basic illustration using a negative value.

 #include <iostream>